 When and why marketers use gated and ungated content

 Are you trying to generate leads or increase brand awareness?
 Those are the questions that marketers must answer when determining whether or not to add a gate to content.
-The answer isn’t always cut and dry.
 The ideal scenario is to generate leads while also increasing the number of views for your content.

 One way to do this is to use gates only at certain points in the marketing funnel.
 Here are the three top stages of the marketing funnel and the types of content that corresponds with each: